bbhm-90/SymPolyNN/README.md

 > Some examples will be added/updated.

-> Some coding parts in FEM and stress integration parts need to be modularized.
+> Some coding parts in FEM and stress integration need to be modularized.